madcitymultimedia/wpseo-woocommerce/README.md

 Enhancements:

-* Adds a `material` property to products' pages schema.
+* Adds a `material` property to product pages' schema.

 Bugfixes: